 What Is ASC (Anterior Scoliosis Correction) ?

-The distinction between Vertebral Body Tethering (VBT), and Anterior Scoliosis Correction (ASC) is an important one best exemplified by who can be treated.
+The distinction between Anterior Scoliosis Correction (ASC) and Vertebral Body Tethering (VBT) is an important one best represented by who can be treated.

 |Curve 40-65 degrees||Yes||Yes|

 |*uniquely pioneered by Drs.
 ABC|

 Our candidates for muscle sparing, less invasive scoliosis surgery correction have a variety of scoliosis types.
 Most have idiopathic scoliosis (adolescent, juvenile, or some forms of adult), or idiopathic “like” (i.e., post-syrinx decompression).
 But we have also treated patients whose scoliosis is associated with a syndrome, a neuromuscular condition or is congenital.
 Each case is individually evaluated and carefully considered.
 Most are at least 10 years of age, with or without remaining spine growth; have a thoracic, thoracolumbar or lumbar curve(s) of 30 to 80 degrees (some higher at the time of actual surgery).